 Bartolex (China) 10-string guitar

-Can be played as - and in such case, be "classified" or called - either an extended range guitar or fretted harp guitar
+Can be played as either an extended range guitar or fretted harp guitar - and in such cases, be "classified" or called as such.

 "archguitar" by Walter Stanul, 1981

 Some archguitars have been made with floating strings, in which case they are also harp guitars.

 This 8 string was the brainstorm of guitarist Michele Ramo.
 The range of this instrument is 6 octaves.
 It is a 34-fret (high D) instrument.
 The 7th string is low A (.070) and the 8th string is double low D (.080, sometimes .100).
 The last two strings are played like a fretless bass.
 Being thus fingered with the left hand instead of played open, this hybrid instrument cannot be considered a harp guitar, but instead, a rare Multi-Course Fretted/Fretless Guitar combo.

 Yes, they look like they are "partially floating," but there are at least 3 frets for every string.
 Other builders have often provided just one full fret to cover all strings.